airbytehq/airbyte/docs/integrations/sources/shopify.md

 - [Transactions](https://shopify.dev/api/admin-rest/2022-01/resources/transaction#top)
 - [Tender Transactions](https://shopify.dev/api/admin-rest/2022-01/resources/tendertransaction)

-### Stream sync recommendations

-For better experience with `Incremental Refresh` the following is recommended:

-- `Order Refunds`, `Order Risks`, `Transactions` should be synced along with `Orders` stream.
-- `Discount Codes` should be synced along with `Price Rules` stream.

-If child streams are synced alone from the parent stream - the full sync will take place, and the records are filtered out afterwards.

 ## Capturing deleted records

 The connector captures deletions for records in the `Articles`, `Blogs`, `CustomCollections`, `Orders`, `Pages`, `PriceRules` and `Products` streams.